-Tailwind Tribes are similar to group boards on Pinterest, except for a few things:
+Tailwind Communities are similar to group boards on Pinterest, except for a few things:

-- You access Tailwind Tribes through Tailwind, not Pinterest
+- You access Communities through Tailwind, not Pinterest

-- There’s a limit of how many tribes you can join and how much you can add (unless you pay for greater access)
+- There’s a limit of how many communities you can join and how much you can add (unless you pay for greater access)

-- There’s greater accountability, as you can see (and the person running the tribe can see) how many pins you have added versus how many other people’s pins you have scheduled
+- There’s greater accountability, as you can see (and the person running the Community can see) how many pins you have added versus how many other people’s pins you have scheduled

-Just by using Tailwind, you can join 5 tribes and add 30 pins per month, for free!
+Just by using Tailwind, you can join 5 Communities and add 30 pins per month, for free!

-You can also pay for something called “PowerUps” so that you can join more tribes and add more pins.
+You can also pay for something called “PowerUps” so that you can join more Communities and add more pins.